97ivantomic/showcase/README.md

 # Showcase

-Due to a lack of an actual open-source project to share, I've made this repo public to serve as an example of my **coding style** and maybe some analytical skills or technical knowledge — or lack thereof — but mostly style.
+Due to a lack of an actual open-source project to share, I've made this repo public to serve as an example of my **coding style** and possibly as an example of analytical skills and technical knowledge — or lack thereof.

-For example, I tend to favor readability over everything else and like making unit tests go from red to green.
+I tend to favor readability over everything else.

 ## Some highlights: